Foundation Stage 1 - F1 (Nursery)

 High Oakham Nursery - Foundation Stage 1

-Our Early Years team is led by Mrs Walters who is part of the senior leadership team at High Oakham Primary and teaches in FS2 alongside Miss Morrison.
-Mrs Fidler is our Nursery teacher along with Mrs Stokes, Mrs Shuttleworth and Mrs Wooley.
+Our Early Years team is led by Miss Nutbrown and Mrs Walters who are part of the senior leadership team at High Oakham Primary and teaches in FS2 alongside Mrs Davis.
+Mrs Fidler is our Nursery teacher along with Mrs Stokes, Mrs Shuttleworth and Mrs Woolley.
+Mr Flint also teaching across the unit with a focus on Forest Schools and outdoor learning.

 Our Aims are to: